bigbyrus/Bitcoin-Hash-Model/README.md

     Total registers : 28290<br>
 </p>

+    Cycles: 534
+    Delay: 4.11 (microseconds)
+    Delay*Area: 195.62 (ms*Area)

 Attempting to pipeline the design in this way caused the cycles to increase significantly while not offering much improvement to the clock frequency.
 This lets me know that **pipelining the SHA-256 operation itself** will give me a more efficient design.